raytrott/inventory-tracker-client/README.md

 - As a user, I can delete an item from my inventory.
 - As a user, I can see a list of all my items in an inventory (e.g. utensils, paper towels, plates, etc).
 - As a user, I can view a list of all my different inventories (e.g. e-store, home goods, party planning, etc).

+## Areas For Development and Future Improvements

+As the app exists currently, the UI leaves a lot to be desired.
+For future iterations, I want to focus on:
+- improving styling for more of a branded look
+- improving user message alerts to convey success or failure
+- improving the inventory item display and edit features by putting them into editable tables
+- adding the ability to add an item to a list easily
+- routing and redirecting so as to provide users a seamless experience transitioning from index to individual lists

 ## About Me